striot/striot/README.md

 slidingTime:: NominalDiffTime -> WindowMaker alpha

--- create non-overlapping windows that are a fixed # of events in length chop:: Int -> WindowMaker alpha –- creates non-overlapping windows
+-- create non-overlapping windows that are a fixed # of events in length chop:: Int -> WindowMaker alpha

 -- create non-overlapping windows that are a fixed time length chopTime:: NominalDiffTime -> WindowMaker alpha